 New technologies seem to be popping into the market almost constantly these days, and those who aren’t keeping up with the latest trends almost always end up finding themselves buried in a bunch of new, confusing acronyms.

-If you’re shopping for a new TV or monitor in 2020, then chances are that some of the newer technologies – for example, QLED and OLED – will have that effect on you.
+If you’re shopping for a new TV or monitor in 2021, then chances are that some of the newer technologies, such as QLED and OLED, will have that effect on you.

-By the end of the article, you’ll hopefully have a better idea as to which of these two technologies would be a better fit for your needs, so let’s dive right into it.
+By the end of the guide, you’ll hopefully have a better idea as to which of these two technologies would be a better fit for your needs, so let’s dive right into it.

 Table of ContentsShow